gdha/www.it3.be/_posts/2014-02-25-setting-up-duply.md

     $ duply mycloud backup

 There might be one interesting item to mention is the *exclude* file list if you want to make a full backup. `duplicity` will hang if we do not exclude the file systems `/proc` and `/sys`.
 To avoid this just add these two file systems to the file `~/.duply/<profile>/exclude`

+*Last Update: 25 August 2015 (added some minor clarifications and the Ubuntu install part)*